Dhaulagiri/ember-cli-firebase-hosting/README.md

 MIT

-Inspired by and heavily drawn from by Robert Jackson's similar [library for Divshot](https://github.com/rwjblue/ember-cli-divshot)
+Inspired by and heavily drawn from Robert Jackson's similar [library for Divshot](https://github.com/rwjblue/ember-cli-divshot)